 Dumpster brokers are hard to spot because they typically don’t announce the fact that they are a broker.

-You can avoid these companies by calling known dumpster providers in your area or by booking through the Hometown website.
+You can avoid these companies by calling known dumpster providers in your area or by booking through Hometown Dumpster Rental.

-Dumpster pricing can be a bit confusing, so read our complete pricing guide to get familiar.
-Hometown has also surveyed dumpster companies in all 50 states to find the average cost of renting a 10 or 20 yard container in metro areas across the country to give you an idea of what to expect.
+Dumpster pricing can be a bit confusing, but Hometown has surveyed dumpster companies in all 50 states to find the average cost of renting a 10 or 20 yard container in metro areas across the country to give you an idea of what to expect.